wessenstam/gts21/cicd/phase3/phase3.rst

         - *-d* Run in the background as a daemon

 #.
 Save the file, Commit and push the image
 #.
-This will make drone also deploy the container
+This will make drone also deploy the container [IS THIS CLEAR WHAT WE ACCOMPLISHED?]

 -------